bcorporaal/the-manual/hosting-guidelines.md

 - Set a budget for the evening - keep in mind that the UX Cocktail Hour has no budget available.
 - Set a schedule for the evening.
-- Check with building security and make sure visitors can enter.
+- Check with building security and make sure attendees can enter without too much difficulty.
 - Ensure there is sufficient seating and coat hangers.
 - Do some shopping for drinks and snacks (on average people drink 3 to 4 drinks).
 - Have somebody take pictures.